fabacab/inline-gdocs-viewer/readme.txt

 After saving the appropriate Sharing setting, copy the URL you use to view the Google Spreadsheet from your browser's address bar into the shortcode.
 For example, to display the spreadsheet at `https://docs.google.com/spreadsheets/d/ABCDEFG/edit#gid=123456`, use the following shortcode in your WordPress post or page:

     [gdoc key="https://docs.google.com/spreadsheets/d/ABCDEFG/edit#gid=123456"]

-If your spreadsheet uses the "old" Google Spreadsheets, you need to [ensure that your spreadsheet is "Published to the Web"](https://docs.google.com/support/bin/answer.py?hl=en&answer=47134) and you need to copy only the "key" out of the URL.
-For instance, if the URL of your old Google Spreadsheet is `https://docs.google.com/spreadsheets/pub?key=ABCDEFG`, then your shortcode should look like this:

-    [gdoc key="ABCDEFG"]

-Use the `gid` attribute to fetch data from a worksheet other than the first one (the one on the far left).
-For example, to display a worksheet published at `https://spreadsheets.google.com/pub?key=ABCDEFG&gid=4`, use the following shortcode in your WordPress post or page:

-    [gdoc key="ABCDEFG" gid="4"]

 **CSV files**